 Capital Gains: Capital gains realized by nonresidents are treated as regular income, and are taxed at the personal tax rate of 20%.

 Residents: Residents are taxed on their income from Taiwanese sources at progressive rates, from 5% to 45% for tax year 2015.

 Rent Control: There is rent-control, and tenants have security of tenure.
 However, most landlords catering to the low income segment do not follow the law.

 However, those who cater to the expatriate and high income market have no choice but to follow the law.
 To avoid the legal disadvantages, most high-end apartments rent as serviced apartments.

-Cross-straits trade has nearly doubled during President Ma’s term, reaching $197 billion last year.
+Cross-straits trade has nearly doubled during President Ma’s term, reaching US$198 billion in 2014.
 Tourism has flourished, with nearly three million Chinese tourists a year.

 However, a growing number of Taiwanese are now concerned that domestic industries might be overwhelmed by competition from Chinese companies and jobs might also be threatened.
 There were occasional street protests.
 In the local elections held last November 29, 2014, KMT lost by historic proportions, which reveals the extent of popular discontent with the ruling party.
 Ma recently resigned as KMT chairman.